VirtualCodecNetwork/Virtual_Codec_Network/README.md

 ## Demo using pre-trained model
-   %%% Pre-trained MDCNN model can be downloaded at (put it in the folder 'tmp'):
+   %%% Pre-trained model can be downloaded at (put it in the folder 'tmp'):

    %%% Please change "data_path" and "log_directory" in "main_test.py" to be your path